AnweshaGoel/skill-bridge/README.md

 - **Verification method:** Every output reviewed, all 30 backend tests run locally and passing before commit
 - **AI integration in the product:** Google Gemini API (gemini-2.5-pro / flash / flash-lite) for resume parsing, gap analysis, roadmap generation, and interview question generation — with a fully offline keyword-matching fallback that activates automatically on API failure
 - **Fallback guarantee:** Setting `GEMINI_API_KEY=invalid` still returns valid results from the rule-based fallback; the app never shows a bare error to the user
-- **Example of AI suggestion I changed:** Claude suggested using `response_mime_type="application/json"` in `GenerationConfig` to get clean JSON output directly from Gemini.
-I rejected it in favour of a `_clean_json()` regex-strip function — `response_mime_type` is not supported on all model tiers (flash-lite in particular) and the SDK silently ignores unsupported params, meaning fence-wrapped responses would cause silent parse failures.
-The regex approach is model-agnostic and handles both outputs correctly.

 ## Tradeoffs & Prioritisation

-### What was cut to stay within 4–6 hours?
-- No user authentication (out of scope for demo)
-- No persistent database (JSON flat files only)
-- PDF rendering preview removed (text extraction kept)

 ### What would be built next?
 - PostgreSQL persistence for saved roadmaps